wiiktaru/ChuckNorris_PublicAPI_exercise/README.md

 The main entrt point of the solution is the index.js file

 ## Techologies used

-- Visual studio code
+Front-end:
 - Javascript
+- CSS

+Back-end:
+- Node.js
+- Express (Framework)

+API:
-- Express/Node.js
+- Public API
 - Axios

+IDE:
-- EJS
+- Visual Studio Code